DivyendraPatil/Automation/README.md

-# gitlab-automation
+# automation
-Because I am too lazy for gui

 So the idea was to add codeowners files to all repos.

-I am too lazy to go inside all of them
+#gitlab.sh

-go script goes and iterates over all repos and checks for "codeowners" files

-zsh script adds to the repos given
+go script goes and iterates over all repos and checks for "codeowners" files zsh script adds codeowners to the repos given